Klaus Doldinger: Composition

 Doldinger used his studio for producing advertisement jingles for Nescafé, Fa and Pril.
 For television, he first wrote the theme music for programmes airing on the new colour TV format, and then landed his greatest success in 1970: the theme music of the long-ongoing television series Tatort.
 This was followed by music for the series Ein Fall für Zwei (A Case for Two), Liebling Kreuzberg, Wolffs Revier and Alles außer Mord.

 He contributed film scores to the German U-boat film Das Boot (1981) and later The NeverEnding Story (1984), both directed by frequent collaborator Wolfgang Petersen.
 He composed, among others, music for the 1993 film Salz auf meiner Haut (Salt on Our Skin), directed by Andrew Birkin.

 Personal life

 Doldinger married Inge Beck in 1960; his wife worked as a model. they had three children, Viola, Melanie and Nicolas.
 From 1968, they resided in Icking, a village south of Munich, where he ran his own studio.
 On 1 September 2022, Doldinger released his autobiography Made in Germany.

-Doldinger died on 16 October 2025, at the age of 89.
+Doldinger died on the evening of 16 October 2025 at his home in Icking at the age of 89, exactly 35 years after the death of jazz drummer Art Blakey; he had reportedly been suffering from "severely affected health" since 2023.

 President Frank-Walter Steinmeier described him as "a living jazz legend, a creative spirit who always gives improvised music new and independent forms of expression, a composer and arranger who has worked with countless internationally leading jazz musicians, and a teacher and artist whose work has influenced improvised music for decades".